AP Computer Science A Score Calculator (2026)

 There's no penalty for wrong answers, so never leave questions blank.

-What is the minimum score needed for a 3 on AP Computer Science A?
+What is the average AP Computer Science A score?